ANESTHESIA

 THE SYRINGE

-There are other particular types of syringe, such as the one for practicing the so-called intraligamentous anesthesia: in these devices, the anesthetic vial is closed in a compartment which, in case of breakage of the glass, prevents the pieces from coming out, since the pressure exerted for this particular anesthesia is greater.
+There are other particular types of syringe, such as the one for practicing the so-called intraligamentous anesthesia: in these devices, the anesthetic vial is closed in a compartment which, in case of breakage of the glass, prevents the pieces from coming out, since the pressure exerted for this particular anesthesia is higher.

 THE INJECTION